-Part II of the Inspirational and Influential Women of the World Blog Series
+Part VI of the Inspirational and Influential Women of the World Blog Series

 “Don’t Call Me A Saint.” – Dorothy Day

 To call Dorothy Day a saint would be to dismiss her and her life’s work too easily, according to Ms. Day (Catholic Education).
 Born in New York City in 1897, Dorothy lived a balanced life of freedom and service until her passing in 1980 in New York City.
 She was the middle child in a family of seven in a two-parent Protestant household.
 Her mother was a homemaker and her father was a sports writer, which caused the family to move twice until they landed in Chicago where they stayed for over a decade.